 Prior to 2016, intensive nest searching and monitoring were included in the scope of work to detect changes in reproductive performance, assess population health, and create solutions to species decline (DeSante et al. 2005; Hemmings et al. 2012a, 2012b).
-After 2015, nest searching and monitoring were removed from the project, although field activities such as surveys and followup visits to determine breeding status or to resight adults can sometimes lead to nests being found.
-These nests are not typically monitored; however, some nest monitoring may occur to determine the banded status of adults, and some monitoring occurred at nests of conservation interest, such as nests incubated long past their estimated hatching date.
-Without regular nest monitoring, nest fate and parentage of most nests remain unknown, and results may not be comparable over previous years.
+After 2015, nest searching and monitoring were removed from the project, although field activities, such as surveys and followup visits to determine breeding status or to resight adults, sometimes leads to nests being found.
+These nests are not typically monitored; however, some nest monitoring may occur to determine the banded status of adults, and some monitoring occurred at nests of conservation interest, such as nests with irregular hatching dates.
+Without continued nest monitoring and banding, nest fate and the parentage of most nests become unknown, and the ability to compare results to previous years is lost.